Esri/ago-tools/readme.md

 2. Run and try the samples.

 ## Installation
-Unzip into a folder such as C:/myscripts, then either:
+Unzip into a folder such as C:/myscripts and remove dashes from the directory name. e.g. `C:/myscripts/ago-tools-master` to `C:/myscripts/agoTools`

+Then do one of the following:

 * add that directory to your system path in advanced system settings
 * append it at runtime using the sys module in python